Three die in Grand Canyon helicopter crash

 FAA spokesman Allen Kenitzer earlier said the aircraft sustained considerable damage in the crash.

-He did not have details of the crash.
+He did not have other details about the crash.

 The FAA and the National Transportation Safety Board will investigate the crash, Kenitzer said.